 A woman must prioritize optimal dietary choices for more reasons than just avoiding a surgical birth.
-An excellent pregnancy diet is the single best choice a mother can make for herself and her baby because her diet impacts her own body and mind, her placenta and her baby’s current and future health.
+An excellent pregnancy diet is the single best choice a mother can make for herself and her baby because her diet impacts her own body and mind, her placenta, and her baby’s current and future health.

 How Weight Gain in Pregnancy Impacts the Birth

 Avoiding pregnancy complications is a woman’s best chance at avoiding interventions in her labor and birth.
-Complications like poor fetal growth, pre-eclampsia (a pregnancy blood pressure disease), or gestational diabetes involve labor interventions like continuous fetal monitoring, bed rest and induction of labor.
+Complications like poor fetal growth, pre-eclampsia (a pregnancy blood pressure disease), or gestational diabetes involve labor interventions like continuous fetal monitoring, bed rest, and induction of labor.
 All of those things will negatively impact a woman’s ability to give birth vaginally.

 Protein

 A pregnant mother is in an anabolic state in the first half of pregnancy.
-She is laying down fat stores, glycogen in her liver and growing her blood volume for use as the fetus grows in the 2nd half of pregnancy.
+She is laying down fat stores, glycogen in her liver, and growing her blood volume for use as the fetus grows in the 2nd half of pregnancy.
 Throughout pregnancy, protein intake is essential for pregnancy health.
-The woman needs a solid 60 grams of protein per day until the last month of pregnancy when she needs 80 grams per day.
+The woman needs a solid 60 grams of protein per day until the last month of pregnancy, when she needs 80 grams per day.
 Plenty of protein also helps to make an umbilical cord that is full of Wharton’s Jelly, the cushion for the 3 blood vessels in the cord.
 Compression of the cord in labor is much less likely when the vessels are well-protected.

 Choline

 Choline is an essential nutrient in pregnancy.
 Adequate choline intake is associated with decreased risk of pre-eclampsia and improved brain function for both the baby and the mother.
 Long-term effects may be a decreased chance of developing diabetes and schizophrenia.
 Since Choline is best absorbed from food, a pregnant woman should eat at least 2 eggs per day.
-She can get some additional Choline from beef liver, other beef, Brussel sprouts, broccoli and salmon.
+She can get some additional Choline from beef liver, other beef, Brussels sprouts, broccoli, and salmon.

 Variety of Fruits and Vegetables